Katherine Lindsay, MSW, MPH, CADCI

 she/her

-I work with adults and youth struggling with anxiety and depression, substance use, or co-occuring mental health and substance use challenges.
+I work with individuals struggling with anxiety and depression, substance use, or co-occuring mental health and substance use challenges.
 I draw from a range of evidence-based and trauma-informed modalities, including Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Narrative Exposure Therapy, and Psychodynamic Theory.

-I hold a Master of Social Work from Portland State University and a Master of Global Public Health from New York University.
-I am a Certified Drug and Alcohol Counselor in the state of Oregon, as well as a Certified Animal-Assisted Intervention Professional.
-My clinical work is informed by over a decade of experience across behavioral health, crisis intervention, community systems, and policy settings.
+I am a Certified Drug and Alcohol Counselor in the state of Oregon.
 I have worked in community corrections, provided emergency mental health services for military veterans, and supported individuals in acute crisis through mobile crisis response and inpatient settings.

 I am a CareOregon contracted provider.
 I am also in-network with Moda, Trillium, and Kaiser.